As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.

 - Stimulate thermogenesis

-- Encourage increased fat metabolism and energy expenditure
+- Encourage fat metabolism and energy expenditure

 - Suppress appetite

-- Accelerate recovery and preserve lean muscle mass.
+- Accelerate recovery and preserve lean muscle mass

 - Regulate blood sugar